This page was last revised 28 Jan 2012.

 Any PC running Windows98 or later is likely to be adequate but visit the software websites for details of minimum spec.

-The connecting cable requires a serial port at the PC.
-If using a PC not equipped with a serial port, a serial to USB converter will be required, available from Maplin and other suppliers.
+All three sensor types are intended for cable connection to a PC via a serial port.
+If using a PC not equipped with a serial port, a serial to USB converter will be required, available from Maplin and other suppliers at £20 or less.
 If using Windows7, make sure that the converter comes with a Windows7 driver.
-The latest Maplin converter, currently on sale at £14.99, does.

 (b) RISC OS Alternative